 Accurate instruments for measuring and controlling low liquid flows have proven their use in a wide array of applications.
 For example:

 In the previous paragraph, the flow is expressed in units of mass, such as grams/hour or milligrams/second.
 However, many users think and work in units of volume.
 This is fine, at least when we are talking about the same reference conditions.
-Check our blog ‘Do you know why mass flow reference conditions matter?’ to learn more about reference conditions.
+Check our article ‘Do you know why mass flow reference conditions matter?’ to learn more about reference conditions.

 For example, even small leaks of gases or liquids into or out of the process have a considerable influence on the intended liquid flow.
 Furthermore, any obstruction caused by solid particles or contaminations in the small liquid flow lines will obviously reduce the flow in an undesired way.
 For low liquid flow dosing in particular, unstable pressures will lead to unstable flows.
 Variations in pre-pressure, pulsation due to excessive pump stroke volumes compared to the flow rate, and dissolution of gas (pressurised air) when pressurising the liquid to be dosed will all result in an unstable flow.

 Knowledge of the application as well as the physical transport phenomena of the process are essential to deal with this complex matter of low flow handling.
 Optimising flow stability and performance of fluid systems requires in-depth knowledge of fluid characteristics and system components in a wide range of circumstances.
 Every component used in a fluid system can affect the behaviour of a fluid or interact with other components, especially when it comes to low flows.

 In the Bronkhorst product portfolio, thermal-based μ-FLOW and LIQUI-FLOW mass flow meters and controllers, as well as Coriolis-based mini CORI-FLOW ML120 and mini CORI-FLOW M12 devices, are particularly suitable for (ultra) low liquid flow applications.
 Where a mass flow meter consists of a sensor that only measures the flow rate of the medium, a mass flow controller combines such a sensor with a control valve to control the medium flow rate.
 Check out the ‘mass flow controller theory’.